jcb91/IPython-notebook-extensions-wiki/python-markdown.md

 After rendering the markdown cell:
 ![after](python-markdown-post.png)

-Python code is only executed when the notebook is trusted.
+Python code is only executed when the notebook is [trusted](https://ipython.org/ipython-doc/dev/notebook/security.html).
 So if your original Python code is still shown in rendered markdown output, please make sure your notebook is trusted.
+To trust a notebook use the File->Trust Notebook menu.

-**Caution:** There is no restriction in the expression you can embedd in `{{ }}`.
+**Caution:** There is no restriction in the expression you can embed in `{{ }}`.
 Be careful as you might crash your browser if you return too large datasets.

 Also, images in markdown will be removed due to the HTML sanitizer after a reload.